nickjj/wait-until/README.md

 You can add an optional second argument to customize the timeout in seconds.
 By default it's set to 30 seconds.

-For example you can run `wait-until "sleep 10" 5`.
-That example is how you could test the timeout behavior since sleeping for 10 seconds will exceed a 5 second timeout.
+For example you can run `wait-until "grep" 3` to try it out.
+The `grep` command will fail to run since it requires at least 1 argument.
+As configured `wait-until` will try for 3 seconds until it gives up.

 ## About the Author